magomimmo/modern-cljs/doc/tutorial-06.md

 designers.
 The life is full of compromises and this is one of those tradeoffs.

-All that changes could have been done while the IFDE is running.
-But there is one more thing we want to take care off and we can't do it while the IFDE is running.
+All those changes could have been done while the IFDE is running.
+But there is one more thing we want to take care of and we can't do it while the IFDE is running.

 As you noted, to adhere to the convention of keeping any JS resourses